 Amounts recorded under certain of these contractual arrangements are subject to review and final determination by various program intermediaries.
-Settlements with third-party payers for retroactive adjustments due to audits, reviews, or investigations are considered variable consideration and are included in the determination of the estimated transaction price for providing patient care.
-These settlements are estimated based on the terms of the payment agreement with the payer, correspondence from the payer and historical settlement activity, including an assessment to ensure that a significant reversal of revenue recognized will not occur.
+Settlements with third-party payers for retroactive adjustments due to audits, reviews, or investigations are considered variable considerations and are included in the determination of the estimated transaction price for providing patient care.
+These settlements are estimated based on the terms of the payment agreement with the payer, correspondence from the payer, and historical settlement activity, including an assessment to ensure that a significant reversal of revenue recognized will not occur.
 Estimated settlements are adjusted in future periods as adjustments become known or as years are settled or are no longer subject to such audits, reviews, and investigations.
-No significant amount of patient service revenue was recognized for the years ended September 30, 2023 and 2022 as a result of changes in or adjustments to prior years' settlement estimates or final settlements of prior periods.

-Medicare cost reports prior to 2018 have generally been settled, and Medicaid cost reports prior to 2021 have generally been settled.
+No significant amount of patient service revenue was recognized for the years ended September 30, 2024 and 2023, as a result of changes in or adjustments to prior years' settlement estimates or final settlements of prior periods.
+Medicare cost reports prior to 2019 have generally been settled, and Medicaid cost reports prior to 2021 have generally been settled.

 Generally, patients who are covered by third-party payers are responsible for related deductibles and coinsurance, which vary in amount.
-NGMC also provides services to uninsured and underinsured patients that do not qualify for financial assistance.
+NGMC also provides services to uninsured and underinsured patients who do not qualify for financial assistance.
 Based on historical experience, a significant portion of uninsured and underinsured patients are unable or unwilling to pay for their responsible amounts for services provided and a significant discount for this implicit price concession is recorded in the period services are provided.

-Using a portfolio approach, NGMC estimates the transaction price for patients with deductibles and coinsurance and from those who are uninsured based on historical experience and current market conditions.
+Using a portfolio approach, NGMC estimates the transaction price for patients with deductibles and coinsurance and from those who are uninsured based on historical experience, current market conditions, and anticipated or known changes in economic conditions or events.
 In addition, for uninsured patients, NGMC reduces charges from current rates based on average discounts provided to certain third-party payers.
 The initial estimate of the transaction price is determined by reducing the standard charge by any contractual adjustments, discounts, and implicit price concessions.
 Subsequent changes to the estimate of the transaction price are recorded as adjustments to patient service revenue in the period of the change.
-Adjustments for such changes in the estimated transaction price were not significant for the years ended September 30, 2023 and 2022.
-Subsequent changes that are determined to be the result of an adverse change in the patient's ability to pay are recorded as bad debt expense.
-No significant amount of bad debt expense was reported for the years ended September 30, 2023 and 2022.
+Adjustments for such changes in the estimated transaction price were not significant for the years ended September 30, 2024 and 2023.
+Subsequent changes that are determined to be the result of an adverse change in the patient's ability or intention to pay are recorded as bad debt expense or a provision for credit losses.
+No significant amount of bad debt expense or provision of credit losses were reported for the years ended September 30, 2024 and 2023.